Fort de la Chartreuse: History

 The fort is built on a strategic height that dominates the valley of the Meuse, which had been occupied by a Carthusian (Ordre des Chartreux) monastery until the French Revolution.
 The fort was built by the Dutch, who at the time administered southern Belgium.
-After the Belgian Revolution, the Kingdom of Belgium use Fort de la Chartreuse was a barracks for the Fortified Position of Liège, having built twelve new forts around the city in the late 19th century as part of the country's overall National Redoubt.
+After the Belgian Revolution, the Kingdom of Belgium used Fort de la Chartreuse as a barracks for the Fortified Position of Liège, having built twelve new forts around the city in the late 19th century as part of the country's overall National Redoubt.

 In 1891 a royal decree downgraded the fort and the nearby Citadel of Liège, following the construction of twelve modern forts surrounding Liége.
 The fort was thereafter used as a barracks.
 From 1914 to 1918 the Germans used it as a prison, and again from 1940 to 1944.
 In 1944-1945 it was used by the Americans as a military hospital.
 The Belgian army left the site in 1988.